Occupant Plugload Management for Demand Response in Commercial Buildings: Field Experimentation and Statistical Characterization: Statistical analysis and modeling

 where, $\epsilon^\mathbb{N}(d,h)$ represents the error process following a Gaussian distribution $\mathcal{N}(0,\sigma^\mathbb{N}_\epsilon)$.
-The introduction of the lagged variable $\Delta\mu_{\mathbb{N}_{:}}(d,h-1)$ is instrumental in weakening the residual serial correlation and thus mitigate systematic factors in the error process as shown by Figure \ref{FIG:plugload_nasa_autocorr_lags}.
+The introduction of the lagged variable $\Delta Y_{\mathbb{N}_{:}}(d,h-1)$ is instrumental in weakening the residual serial correlation and thus mitigates systematic factors in the error process as shown in Figure \ref{FIG:plugload_nasa_autocorr_lags}.
 It depicts the impact of adding time-lagged dependent variables on the serial correlation of the residuals.
 It is evident that the first order lag significantly reduces the correlation and the introduction of further lags do not contribute toward reducing the correlation further.
 From an experiment perspective, the time-lagged dependent variable enables us to account for changes between experiment conditions with respect to the baseline conditions.
 For example, any change in workload between the baseline and the experiment conditions can be captured by the introduction of the time-lagged dependent term in the model.
 This allows us to strengthen the assumption that the residuals corresponding to consecutive hours are a result of random factors and hence uncorrelated given the inputs.
-For purposes of training and testing, the dataset is partitioned into $70\%$ and $30\%$, respectively.
-Given the model structure in Equation~$\ref{eqn:arx_nasa}$, the parameters are estimated by Ordinary Least Squares (OLS) and the values are provided in Table \ref{table:nasa_regression_results}.
-The performance of the estimated model is obtained on the test dataset and the results are shown in Figure \ref{FIG:nasa_ts_power_prediction}.
-The figure represents hourly power consumption during the experiment alongside the average and interval predictions.
-The root mean square error on the test set is found to be $3.53$ W, and the corresponding mean $95\%$ prediction interval is $[1.81,5.26]$ W. { }
+Given the justified model in Equation \ref{eqn:arx_nasa} we train and test it against the data collected from experiment $\mathbb{E_N}$ and the results are discussed in Section \ref{ssec:nasa_regression_results}.